Product safety and quality

 Progress

-In 2024, PepsiCo’s food safety and quality trainings were delivered to employees across all sectors to build the knowledge and skills they require.
-Training modules were provided to both company-owned and third-parties at different levels; across these modules, training is tailored to reflect the specific requirements of our employees and their roles.
-In addition to targeted company and third-party employees, food safety was a specific feature in our company wide Code of Conduct training, reaching approximately 93,000 employees in 2024.
+In 2025, PepsiCo’s food safety and quality trainings were delivered to employees across all sectors to build the knowledge and skills they require.
+Training modules were provided to both company-owned and third parties at different levels; across these modules, training is tailored to reflect the specific requirements of our employees and their roles.
+In addition to targeted company and third-party employees, food safety was a specific feature in our company-wide Code of Conduct training, reaching over 87,500 employees in 2025.

-We will continue to leverage strategic external relationships.
+We will continue to leverage strategic external relationships to strengthen our quality and product safety standards and compliance.
 For example:

 - Trade associations: PepsiCo is an active member of many associations working on quality and food safety issues, including GS1, Consumer Brands Association, International Society of Beverage Technologists, American Beverage Association and FoodDrinkEurope.